-How to Celebrate as One Big Happy Family
+How to Celebrate the Wedding as One Big Happy Family

 “The ‘bonus family’ is acknowledged as a whole and each family member is seen as an important component to a successful future,” says Blackstone-Ford.